The Challenge: Finding Digital Gold in Cooking Content

 Building the MVP: From Google Meet to Custom Platform

-I began leading the team through experiments of cooking together using Google Meet.
-From these experiments, I developed a live cooking process that enabled real-time cooking.
+Over the next month of sprints, I began leading the team through experiments of cooking together, first using Google Meet with a local chef each Thursday.
+From these experiments, I developed a live cooking format that enabled real-time cooking.
 I established production standards for lighting, audio and video, created a content schedule with weekly sessions featuring trained local chefs, developed a live stream pacing guide for chefs to follow, and secured locations at a GEA venue.

 Brand & Simple Design System